Linear regression with unmatched data: a deconvolution perspective: Introduction

 Clearly, permuted regression is a special case of unmatched regression.
 However, note that the equality \eqref{permutedRegression} is stronger than the equality in the distribution in \eqref{unlinkedData} for unmatched regression since, in unmatched regression, such a permutation may not exist.
 Permuted regression has received considerable attention, especially when $m_0$ is a linear transformation, e.g., \cite{Unnikrishnan:2018gp, Pananjady:2018hd, abid2017linear, hsu2017linear, Slawski19, Tsakiris20, slawski2020two, Tsakiris19, zhang2021benefits, slawski2021pseudo, Rigollet2018}.
-In permuted regression, finding the corresponding permutation has also been the focus in many research works.
+In permuted regression, finding the corresponding permutation has also been the focus of many research works.
 Note that this is a much harder problem than just estimating $m_0$.
 If one estimates $\pi^*$, by some estimator $\hat{\pi}$ say, then estimating $m_0$ boils down to a simple estimation with matched data $(X_{\hat{\pi}(i)}, Y_i)$.
 For a detailed summary of the related work on permuted regression, we refer the reader to \cite{slawski2022permuted}.

 The problem of unmatched regression is of special interest in areas such as microeconomics, where the variable of interest has not been observed jointly with some of the covariates.
-This problem is also known as data fusion, where multiple observational and experimental datasets exist and the links are unavailable.
-Popular approaches in this situation include methods based on \textit{matching}~\cite{cohen2002learning, monge1996field, walter1999matching}.
+This problem is also known as data fusion, where multiple observational and experimental data sets exist and the links are unavailable.
+Popular approaches in this situation include methods based on \textit{matching}, see e.g.~\cite{cohen2002learning, monge1996field, walter1999matching}.
 Matching-based methods rely on the access to an extra \textit{contexual} variable such that they can use this variable to pair the response variable and the covariates.